wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

 | **context**          | Required     | The context (base path) of the API that Choreo exposes via this endpoint.        |
 | **schemaFilePath**   | Required     | The swagger definition file path.
 Defaults to the wildcard route if not provided.
 This field should be a relative path to the project path when using the **Java**, **Python**, **NodeJS**, **Go**, **PHP**, **Ruby**, and **WSO2 MI** buildpacks.
 For REST endpoint types, when using the **Ballerina** or **Dockerfile** buildpack, this field should be a relative path to the component root or Docker context.|

-## Migration guide
+## Update to the latest source configuration file

-With the upcoming deprecation of the `component-config.yaml` file and the `endpoints.yaml` file, Choreo provides a seamless migration path to the `component.yaml` file.
-SFollow these steps to seamlessly transition to the latest version of the `component.yaml` source configuration file.
+With the upcoming deprecation of the `component-config.yaml` file and the `endpoints.yaml` file, Choreo provides a seamless process to update to the latest `component.yaml` file.
+Follow these steps to transition seamlessly:

-### **Step 1: Identify if Your Current Source Configuration is Outdated**
+### Step 1: Identify whether your current source configuration file is outdated

-You can verify if you are using an older version of the source configuration file in two ways:
+You can determine whether you’re using an outdated configuration file in the following ways:

-1. **During a Build:**
+- **During a build:**
-   - On the **Build page**, after triggering a build, a warning will appear if you are using an outdated source configuration file.
-   - Click **View Details** in the **Initialization -> Source Config Validation step** you will see an informational banner with an option to update.
+     - On the **Build** page, after triggering a build, a warning will appear if your source configuration file is outdated.
+Click **View Details** in the **Initialization** -> **Source Config Validation** step.
+You will see an information banner with an option to update the file.

-2. **For Current Deployments**
+- **In existing deployments:**
-   - If your current deployment uses a build with an older version of the source configuration file, a warning message will appear directly on the build card of the relevant environment.
+     - If an existing deployment uses a build with an outdated source configuration file, You will see a warning message on the relevant environment card.

-### **Step 2: Generate the Latest `component.yaml` File**
+### Step 2: Generate the latest `component.yaml` file

-- In either of the above cases, clicking **Update** will guide you through the process to generate the latest `component.yaml`.
-- This updated file will retain your existing configurations to ensure a smooth migration.
+- In either of the scenarios above, click **Update** to initiate the process of generating the latest `component.yaml` file.
+The updated file will retain your existing configurations to ensure a smooth update process.

-### **Step 3: Add the New Configuration File to Your Repository**
+### Step 3: Add the generated configuration file to your repository

 1. Download the generated `component.yaml` file.
-2. Add the file to the `.choreo` folder inside your source repository.
+2. Add the file to the `.choreo` folder within your source repository.
-   - Ensure the file is named `component.yaml`.
+    - Ensure the file name is `component.yaml`.

-### **Step 4: Trigger a New Build**
+### Step 4: Trigger a new build

-1. Commit the changes (with the new `component.yaml` file) to your repository.
+1. Commit the new `component.yaml` file to your repository.
 2. Trigger a build using the latest commit.

-### **Step 5: Verify the Migration**
+### Step 5: Verify the update

-- Once the build is complete:
+Once the build is complete:

-  - The warning messages should disappear.
+  - Confirm that the warning messages no longer appear.
-  - You can now benefit from the latest features and enhancements introduced with the updated source configuration file.
+  - You can benefit from the latest features and enhancements provided by the updated source configuration file.